Plug-in electric vehicles in New York (state): State fleet

 On August 2, 2006, Governor George E. Pataki and State Senate Majority Leader Joseph Bruno announced plans for a new State program to convert 600 vehicles in the state fleet to plug-in hybrid, conduct testing for greenhouse gas reduction technologies, and improve the efficiency of public transportation systems.
 The first plug-in hybrid was added to the fleet on December 20, 2006.

+The Metropolitan Transportation Authority (MTA) notes that they expect to purchase only zero-emission buses from 2029 onwards, and aim to have a fully zero-emission bus fleet by 2040.

 Charging stations

 As of December 2021, there were about 9,300 charging stations in the state.

 By region

 Albany

 In October 2021, Albany County announced a plan to transition the county fleet entirely to electric by 2030.

 Buffalo

 As of June 2021, there were about 1,900 electric vehicles registered in Erie County.

 New York City

 As of March 2023, there were about 27,000 electric vehicles registered in New York City.
 As of March 2022, 10,000 were registered in Brooklyn, 4,000 in Manhattan, 4,000 in Queens, 1,700 in the Bronx, and 1,200 in Staten Island.
 As of June 2021, there were about 8,000 electric vehicles registered in Suffolk County, and 6,000 in Nassau County.

 As of August 2022, there were 100 public curbside charging stations in New York City.

 In October 2021, Suffolk County and Westchester County announced plans to transition the county fleets entirely to electric by 2030.

 In December 2021, the city government announced an investment of in electric vehicles, including charging stations and the electrification of the city fleet.
 This is the largest investment in electric vehicles ever made by any local government in the United States.